Q42/Q42.WinRT/README.md

 ### Controls
 * `WrapPanel` - WrapPanel ported from Silverlight.
 Allows variable sized controls and wraps to a new line when needed.
 * `Background Parallax` - Creates a background parallax effect like on the Windows 8 start screen
-* `Settings Flyout` - Flyout that hosts a UserControl with custom data.
+* `UserControl Flyout` - Flyout that hosts a UserControl with custom data.
 Can be used to create a Settings Flyout and have full control over the layout

 ## How To Install?